 What Is Agarwood?

-Agarwood is a fragrant wood, renowned for its dark color and for producing copious amounts of resin.
-The very best agarwood is one of the most expensive natural raw materials in the world
+is a fragrant wood, renowned for its dark colour and for producing copious amounts of resin.
+The very best Agarwood (Kynam) is one of the most expensive natural raw materials in the world

-Agarwood comes from Aquilaria, a species of evergreen tree native to Southeast Asia.
-And its amazingly high value is likely caused by the fact that this tree's numbers have been depleting over the last century, making agarwood a highly sought-after commodity.
+.
+Perhaps its high value is caused by this tree's numbers depleting over the last century, making Agarwood a highly sought-after commodity.

 What is Agarwood Incense?

-As well as incense, Oud is another common type of fragrance made with agarwood.
-It is a perfume and incense ingredient that has strong roots
+As well as common Agarwood incense, Oud or Oudh is another common type of fragrance made with Agarwood.
+Oud, also known as the '

 in the Middle East and Southeast Asia but is slowly gaining popularity in the West.

 Oud is one of the most highly prized ingredients in the world.
 As an indicator of its rarity, manufacturers can only obtain a few millilitres of Oud oil from over 50 kilograms of wood.
 So it's clear that people are willing to go to extreme lengths for this scent, but why?